MBtech/white-paper/book-ratings.md

 ## Up Next:
 1. Chaos Monkeys (by Antonio Garcia Martinez)
+2. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
+3. Do Dice Play God?: The Mathematics of Uncertainty (by Ian Stewart)

 ## Currently Listening:
-1. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
-2. The Long Utopia (by Terry Pratchett and Stephen Baxter)
-3. Do Dice Play God?: The Mathematics of Uncertainty (by Ian Stewart)
+1. Mockingjay (Book 3 of The Hunger Games)

 ## Completed:
 1. 1984 (by George Orwell): 9/10